SensorsINI/CartPoleSimulation/README.md

 ## Parameter exploration with NNI

-For intellegent parameter space exploration with NNI, we have 2 special files :
+For intelligent parameter space exploration with NNI, we have 2 special files :

 1. modeling/rnn_tf/search_space.json : Search space for parameter search
 2. config.yml : Configuring the NNI experiments.